Wisdom and Identity lab

 Program and Year:

-PhD in Developmental Psychology and Education (DPE), 7th Year
+PhD candidate (3rd year) in the Developmental Psychology and Education program (DPE).

 Previous Education: